If I'm wrong, please correct

 - Insufferable Genius: Jodie and Daria were both selected to attend a school of gifted intelligence only to find that the students fit this trope to a tee.
 So much so that Jodie (rather than Daria for a change) got fed up and told them off.
 They both decide to stay at Lawndale.

 - Intelligence Equals Isolation: This was more prevalent in the first season, after that the show became much less about "Daria vs. the idiots around her".
 In fact, around season two, we see her getting called out on her antisocial behaviours as well as the isolation being partially her doing - and her Character Development is her not pushing everybody away.
-The episode, "Boxing Daria" comments on this trope as her parents noted that when she started school, they knew that little girl with her intelligence would have a hard time getting along with other kids her age.
+The episode, "Boxing Daria" comments on this trope as her parents noted that when she started school, they knew that a little girl with her intelligence would have a hard time getting along with other kids her age.

 - Intimate Artistry: The relationships between Jane Lane and others is often conveyed through her art.
 Her friend Daria is included as a direct representation, but Daria's airhead sister is used in a pastiche/parody of romantic art, and the school's star quarterback is presented as a Neanderthal caveman.

-- I Take Offense to That Last One!: This exchange between Sandi and Tad Gupty.Tad: You're a mean, old witch!
+- I Take Offense to That Last One: This exchange between Sandi and Tad Gupty.Tad: You're a mean, old witch!

 Sandi: I am not old!